-Click below to listen to my Garden Bite radio show: The benefits of bats and birds
+Click below to listen to my 2 min.
+Garden Bite radio show: The benefits of bats and other birds

 While some may scoff, bats have benefits.
 You may not feel that way as you battle one inside your bedroom, however, before killing it, capture it and set it free.
 Then look for the place in the bats are coming in and seal it up!